taylorrsallen/Luxana/README.md

 ### 13. Voxel
 - The oldest part of the library, and a mess.
 Half of the code in here doesn't work anymore.
 Don't use this; probably don't even look at this.
+- TODO:
+    - [ ] Refactor so that usage is easier
+    - [ ] Fix broken math in Root3d

 ## Notes
 - Just get rid of any idea of `Actors`?
 All game objects are just `Things` with different components.
 Terrain is special because it's static/fixed (heightmap, voxels, editable or not, etc.), but debris from terrain could be `Things`.